suncoast-devs/handbook/curriculum/fundamentals/README.md

 title: Web Development Fundamentals
 ---

-TODO: A survey of the fundaments section of our program.
+TODO: A survey of the fundamentals section of our program.

 ## HTML